stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-03-packed-my-bags.md

 ![Linda and Steve Pre-Flight]({{ site.pics_url }}IMG_2025.jpg)

 I was given one chance to get a pre-vacation family photo before leaving the Orlando Museom of Art.
+Here it is ;).

 ![Linda and Steve and Camilla Pre-Flight]({{ site.pics_url }}20240709_202722.jpg)